stegripe/rawon/README.md

 Disclaimers are listed on the [DISCLAIMERS.md](./DISCLAIMERS.md) file.

 ## Support & Questions
-Only provided on our [Discord server](https://stegripe.org/discord).
+Only available on our official [Discord server](https://stegripe.org/discord).

 ## Project Contributors